Welcome to

 Disclosure: Some of the links in our site are "affiliate links."
 This means if you click on the link and purchase the item, we will receive an affiliate commission.
 This includes participation in Amazon's affiliate program.

 But most of us do not like to wait.
 Most of us are not particularly good at it.
-Most of us are no longer the child who can hardly wait until Christmas arrives to see what presents we will get from Santa and others.
+Perhaps we are no longer the children who can hardly wait until Christmas arrives to see what presents we will get from Santa and others.
 Instead, we fill the Advent season with mad Black Friday shopping, figuring out what gift to get each person, putting up the Christmas tree and other decorations, sending out the Christmas cards, wrapping packages, and preparing treats and other foods.
 Individually, some of these activities are pleasant if not favorites.
 But in total, they can leave us a stressed-out mess.

 Some Things Take Time